An edited volume by

 Call for Proposals

-Prospective authors (co-authors are welcome) are invited to submit a chapter proposal, including title, authors, affiliations, abstract (max.
-300 words), five keywords, three key references and a description of how the chapter fits the theme of the book (see above), no later than 31 March 2020 to Dirk Ifenthaler (firstname.lastname@example.org).
+Prospective authors (co-authors are welcome) are invited to submit a chapter proposal, including title, authors, affiliations, abstract describing the content of the chapter (max.
+300 words), five keywords, three key references, and a 2-3 sentence describing how the chapter fits the theme of the edited volume (see above), no later than 15 March2021.
+Please submit the chapter proposal as PDF document including all required information using the online submission form: https://gpeis.ifenthaler.info

 The following represents a timeline for completing the edited volume: